antistatique/capdrupal/README.markdown

 	set  :keep_releases,   5
 	after "deploy:update", "deploy:cleanup"

 Awesome, your configuration file is complete !
+You can also use Capdrupal for [multistage](https://github.com/capistrano/capistrano/wiki/2.x-Multistage-Extension).

 ## Usage